SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 8. You may close the console when you are finished reviewing the data.

-## Exercise 6: Create Azure Function App to ingest critical engine alerts and store them in Cosmos DB
+## Exercise 7: Create an Azure Function to ingest critical engine alerts and store them in Cosmos DB

 **Duration:** 45 minutes